Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Model

 \section{Model}

-In this paper, we focus on the nature of out-of-equilibrium quantum dynamics in the model governed by the Hamiltonian \eqref{eq:hamiltonian_ladder}.
-This model is a non-perturbative generalization of the paradigmatic PXP chain \cite{Sachdev_PhysRevB.66.075128,Turner2018,Turner_PhysRevB.98.155134}, to the case of a 2-leg square ladder geometry with a site-dependent detuning which is staggered along the longer direction.
+In this paper, we focus on the nature of out-of-equilibrium quantum dynamics in the model governed by the Hamiltonian \eqref{main:eq:hamiltonian_ladder}.
+This model is a non-perturbative generalization of the paradigmatic PXP chain \cite{Fendley2004,Sachdev_PhysRevB.66.075128,Turner2018,Turner_PhysRevB.98.155134} to the case of a 2-leg square ladder geometry with a semi-staggered detuning profile along the longer direction.
+The Hamiltonian for this system is given as,